Skip to main content Skip to footer

 Efficiency gains require upfront investment in change management and system modifications.
 CBA quantifies whether productivity improvements justify disruption costs.

 Factor in transition periods where performance may temporarily decrease, using an impact analysis template to understand potential disruptions.
-Include training time, documentation updates, and the learning curve’s impact on output, especially since 60% of employees believe better training would improve change management.
+Include training time, documentation updates, and the learning curve’s impact on output.

 Strategic business decisions